Indoor Mosquitos Bugging You?

 - Cinnamon Oil

-Last but not least, this homemade concoction mixing ¼ teaspoon and 4 oz of water is a fantastic natural mosquito repellent.
+Last but not least, this homemade concoction mixing ¼ teaspoon of cinnamon and 4 oz of water is a fantastic natural mosquito repellent.
 Pour the mixture into a spray bottle and spray onto yourself, areas of your home, and even plants.

 The Magic of UV Mosquito Traps